iMammal/CytoCave/docs/features3.md

 ![Allen Edge Display - Adjust edge visibility controls](./AllenEdges.gif)

 ---
-Decoupled color code selector in the two windows for various use cases, including independent control of region color visibility and highlighting specific brain regions and their connectivity.
+Decoupling the color code selectors in the two windows allows for various use cases, including independent control of region color visibility and highlighting specific brain regions and their connectivity.

 ![Decoupling the color code selector for Allen Neurogenomics - Unlock Regions](./AllenDegree.gif)

-- Different color codings of the same dataset, with dual faceted views allowing selection of specific regions and their connections in each window under one color coding, enabling the exploration of the intersection of the two color codings.
+- Different color codings of the same dataset, with dual faceted views allowing selection of specific regions and their connections in each window to explore the intersections between the two color codings.

 - Displaying different colorings of genomic datasets to draw correlations between metrics such as gene Module Membership and gene centrality.

-- Displaying complementary datasets in each window for intermodal exploration of networks, with tailored color codings for each specific dataset.
+- Displaying complementary datasets in each window for intermodal exploration of networks, with customized color codings for each dataset.

 ---